lockey530/telegram-queue-bot/README.md

 # progress so far
 15/3/24: Local server hosting now functional.
+29/3/24: Now provides a menu of available options for use

 # how to set up

+## :warning: A cautionary note
+- Local server setup in this repo will require your API keys and passwords to be placed within a .env file.
+Unless you modify this code to use secret manager applications instead (or other means), you should not locally host this bot if your computer is shared!.
+- This is obviously a hobby project with ssl-mode off and no passwords required - security is not considered since my database storage is low-value.

+## Clone this repo

 ## Register Your Bot on Telegram
 *Accurate as of Apr 2024*